Jwan622/interview_prep/cisco_meraki/src/constraint_analysis.md

     - ask about DAU and average request per day
     - Say you have 100m DAU, and say each user 1 query per day.
 What's the query per second?
     - 100m = 100 * 10^6
-    - 3600 seconds in an hour, 24 hours per day so 3600 * 24 seconds in a day.
-    so 100 * 10^6 / (3600 * 24) is about 100 * 10^6 / 10^5 approx is 100 * 10^1 = 1000 qps (query per second)
+    - 60 seconds in a minute, 60 minutes in an our, so 3600 seconds in an hour, 24 hours per day so 3600 * 24 seconds in a day. so 100 * 10^6 / (3600 * 24) is about 100 * 10^6 / 10^5 approx is 100 * 10^1 = 1000 qps (query per second)

 That's how you do traffic analysis